HAPPY BIRTHDAY BLAZE! - 11TH JUNE 2002

 But slowly and surely, the school grew bigger… one student at a time until in December 2002 I was able to finally hand my notice in and go full time with Blaze.
 It was a momentous occasion.

 And of course, we had no coaches back then either.
 Coaches and staff didn’t come along for several years later.
 If you start a coffee shop, you instantly have staff members from day one but not with a martial art school.
 With a martial art school, staff members need to be grown, from within and they need to live and breathe your values and ethics, and this takes time.
 Often years.
 For the first few years we did everything ourselves.
 Holidays were a distant memory.
 Even now Blaze still comes first and holidays or weekends away are things we manage to squeeze in when and if we can.

-Next month Blaze is seventeen years old and we now have three very successful schools under the Blaze banner and an affiliated school under the name Razor Martial Arts but none of that came without huge effort and huge risk.
-I gave up a well-paid, secure job that brought with it a company car, credit card, mobile phone and expense account but we took that risk and work so incredibly hard that eventually it paid off.
+Blaze is eighteen years old today and we now have three very successful schools under the Blaze banner and an affiliated school under the name Razor Martial Arts but none of that came without huge effort and a huge risk.
+I gave up a well-paid, secure job that brought with it a company car, credit card, mobile phone and expense account but we took that risk and work so incredibly hard that eventually, it paid off.
 Failure was not an option.
 It couldn’t be.
 My daughter wants to work in the entertainment industry and I once read somewhere that it takes at least ten years to become an overnight success.
 It’s just the same for anyone starting their own business.